hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 echo yes | terraform apply -var "packer_build_number=${PACKER_BUILD_NO}"
 ```

 This script simply extracts build number from first stage (PackerCommit) and passes it to `terraform apply` as input variable.
-This is so that Terraform data source can look up correct AMI created by Packer
+This variable is used by Terraform data source to look up correct Packer AMI

 - Smoke Test: this is a simple post-deployment test to make sure that the EC2 server is up and Nginx is working correctly.
 It extracts public ip of the created EC2 server by calling `terraform output`: